rgb-led-matrix/rgb-led-matrix/README.md

 There is no warranty for this.
 Work is free to use according to the [GPL 3 license](LICENSE).
 I am not responsible or liable for any damages or issues as a result of this in any way.
 User is responsible for all laws and regulations as required.
 Work is AS-IS and it is the respiblity of any user to address any shortages discovered in this code base before using it.

-## Features not supported by this code base
-Mapping red to red, green to green and blue to blue.
-This is to be handled by the application or some other higher level library.

-Mapping panels into a larger application. this is to be handled by the application or some other higher level library.
-One of these may be available at some point.

-Higher level applications and features of said applications.
-Some of these may become available at some point, however the focus here is to create abstraction for interacting with LED Panels.
-A code base for managing demos and features for applications using LED panels is outside the intended scope.
-A higher level repository may exist where this is a submodule to that.
-However such a code base could be implemented in a manner which is portable which requires the actual application to integrate this code base and said high level repository logic.

 ## Building
 Note this is a hack for now.
 Currently it builds both the Raspberry Pi and Rock Pi S.